-'What's the matter, then?'
-'The Brook Street business.'
-'Any fresh news?'
-'Tragic, but ambiguous,' said he, pulling up the blind.
-'Look at this-a sheet from a notebook with "For God's sake, come at once-P.T." scrawled upon it in pencil.
+"What's the matter, then?" " The Brook Street business."
+"Any fresh news?"
+"Tragic, but ambiguous," said he, pulling up the blind.
+"Look at this-a sheet from a notebook with 'For God's sake, come at once- P.T.' scrawled upon it in pencil.
 Our friend the doctor was hard put to it when he wrote this.
-Come along, my dear fellow, for it's an urgent call.'
+Come along, my dear fellow, for it's an urgent call."
 In a quarter of an hour or so we were back at the physician's house.
 He came running out to meet us with a face of horror.
-'Oh, such a business!' he cried, with his hands to his temples.
+"Oh, such a business !" he cried, with his hands to his temples.

-'What, then?'
+"What, then?"

-'Blessington has committed suicide!'
+"Blessington has committed suicide !"

 Holmes whistled.

-'Yes, he hanged himself during the night!'
-We had entered, and the doctor had preceded us into what was evidently his waiting-room.
+"Yes, he hanged himself during the night !"
+We had entered, and the doctor had preceded us into what was evidently his waiting room.

-'I really hardly know what I am doing,' he cried.
-'The police are already upstairs.
-It has shaken me most dreadfully.'
-'When did you find it out?'
-'He has a cup of tea taken in to him early every morning.
+"I really hardly know what I am doing," he cried.
+"The police are already upstairs.
+It has shaken me most dreadfully."
+"When did you find it out?"
+"He has a cup of tea taken in to him early every morning.
 When the maid entered about seven, there the unfortunate fellow was hanging in the middle of the room.
-He had tied his cord to the hook on which the heavy lamp used to hang, and he had jumped off from the top of the very box that he showed us yesterday.'
+He had tied his cord to the hook on which the heavy lamp used to hang, and he had jumped off from the top of the very box that he showed us yesterday."
 Holmes stood for a moment in deep thought.

-'With your permission,' said he at last, 'I should like to go upstairs and look into the matter.'
+"With your permission," said he at last, "I should like to go upstairs and look into the matter."
 We both ascended, followed by the doctor.
 It was a dreadful sight which met us as we entered the bedroom door.
 I have spoken of the impression of flabbiness which this man Blessington conveyed.
-As he dangled from the hook it was exaggerated and intensified until he was scarce human in his appearance.
-The neck was drawn out like a plucked chicken's, making the rest of him seem the more obese and unnatural by the contrast.
+As he dangled from the hook it was exaggerated and intensified until he was scarce human The neck was in his appearance. drawn out like a plucked chicken's, making the rest of him seem the more obese and unnatural by the contrast.
 He was clad only in his long night-dress, and his swollen ankles and ungainly feet protruded starkly from beneath it.
-Beside him stood a smartlooking police inspector, who was taking notes in a pocketbook.
-'Ah, Mr Holmes,' said he, as my friend entered.
-'I am delighted to see you.'
-'Gooderning, Lanner,' answered Holmes.
-'You won't think think intruder, I am sure.
-Have you heard of the events when led up to this affair?'
-'Yes, I heard something of them.'
-'Have you formed any opinion?'
-'As far as I can see, the man has been driven out of his fright.
-The bed has been well slept in, you see. impression deep enough.
-It's about five in the u know, that suicides are most common.
-That would be out his time for hanging himself.
-It seems to have been a very eliberate affair.'
-'I should say that he has been dead about three hours, judging by the rigidity of the muscles,' said I. 'Noticed anything peculiar about the room?' asked Holmes.
+Beside him stood a smart-looking police inspector, who was taking notes in a pocket-book.
+"Ah, Mr. Holmes," said he, as my friend entered.
+"I am delighted to see you."
+"Good morning, Lanner," answered Holmes.
+"You won't think me an intruder, I am sure.
+Have you heard of the events which led up to this affair?"
+"Yes, I heard something of them."
+"Have you formed any opinion?"
+"As far as I can see, the man has been driven out of his senses by fright.
+The bed has been well slept in, you see.
+There's his impression deep enough.
+It's about five in the morning, you know, that suicides are most common.
+That would be about his time for hanging himself.
+It seems to have been a very deliberate affair."
+"I should say that he has been dead about three hours, judging by the rigidity of the muscles," said I. "Noticed anything peculiar about the room?" asked Holmes.